 Your Guide to Braves SunTrust Park with Kids

 If you haven’t taken your family to SunTrust Park, the new home of the Atlanta Braves, put it on your bucket list ASAP.
 The park was built with families in mind, and it shows.
 From the impressive, carnival-like children’s area to an enormous Atlanta Braves symbol made out of LEGOs, there is so much to see and do before the first pitch.
-Here are some tips for making the most of your your SunTrust Park visit.
+Here are some tips for making the most of your Braves SunTrust Park visit with kids.

 There isn’t a bad seat in the place.
 The ballpark is designed to offer optimal, closer viewing of the field from just about any location throughout the concourse areas.
 You won’t have to miss any action during a food run, restroom break or while checking out all of the attractions.

 Parents with young children know how hard it can be to find family-specific restrooms at large venues.
 Not to worry–SunTrust Park has no shortage of these; there are 11 family restrooms located throughout the stadium.